peteroupc/peteroupc.github.io/exporand.md

 - These probabilities will depend on previous digits except for a very limited class of distributions (including uniform and exponential); see the [**appendix**](#Setting_Digits_by_Digit_Probabilities) for details.
 - For distributions outside that limited class, the sampler will be _limited-precision_ (not _arbitrary-precision_) in practice, since it can hold only so many digit probabilities.
 For example, the works (Habibizad Navin et al., 2007\)[^21], (Nezhad et al., 2013\)[^22] point to building a "tree" of such digit probabilities. [^23]

 Finally, arithmetic with PSRNs may be possible if the result of the arithmetic is distributed with a known probability density function (PDF), allowing for an algorithm that implements rejection from the uniform or exponential distribution.
-An example of this is found in the **UniformReciprocal** algorithm above or in in my article on [**arbitrary-precision samplers for the sum of uniform random variates**](https://peteroupc.github.io/uniformsum.html).
+An example of this is found in the **UniformReciprocal** algorithm above.
 However, that PDF may have an unbounded peak, thus ruling out rejection sampling in practice.
 For example, if _X_ is a uniform PSRN in the interval [0, 1], then the distribution of _X_<sup>3</sup> has the PDF `(1/3) / pow(X, 2/3)`, which has an unbounded peak at 0.
 While this rules out plain rejection samplers for _X_<sup>3</sup> in practice, it's still possible to sample powers of uniforms using PSRNs, which will be described later in this article.

 **Reusing PSRNs.** The arithmetic algorithms in this section may give incorrect results if the _same PSRN_ is used more than once in different runs of these algorithms.